 2. Make it the day before you want to eat it and let the flavours meld overnight.
 It tastes sooooooooooooo much better the next day.

 And I would not be me if I don’t give you some Multicooker Redmond love.
 Seriously, I have not packed it away for the last month.
-I have made our breakfast porridge in it, cooked rice to go with this delicious curry, made popcorn for the mini chefs and slow cooked this spiced pear juice in it.
+I have made our breakfast porridge in it, cooked rice to go with this delicious plantain curry, made herb popcorn for the mini chefs and slow cooked this spiced pear juice in it.
 Do pop over to their website to find out more and if you are thinking of getting a slow cooker, then you really ought to consider getting a Multicooker instead as you get so many more functions.

 This post is sponsored.
 Thank you for supporting the brands that make it possible for me to continue cooking up great recipes for you.
 All opinions are my own.